 No big surprise that Airbnb would be among the first companies Instagram chose to partner with on Instagram Stories ads, which have recently rolled out globally to all Instagram business accounts.
 Airbnb is ahead of the curve when it comes to digital marketing and they used Instagram Stories ads to promote the new "experiences" feature of their business.

-It’s always exciting to see an innovative company experimenting with a new ad format.
-Airbnb’s stories ads feature a handful of short clips.
+What makes it great: It's always exciting to see an innovative company experimenting with a new ad format.
+Airbnb's stories ads feature a handful of short clips.
 The clips form a collage that represents the variety of types of experiences users can have through the use of Airbnb.
-The music matches the inspirational/aspirational tone of the video and the whole thing somehow manages to convey “fun” without ever saying the word.
+The music matches the inspirational/aspirational tone of the video and the whole thing somehow manages to convey "fun" without ever saying the word.

 2 - MeUndies